ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

       a "token bill".

 Essentially, representing a user's wallet as a collection of "token bills" provides immense flexibility.
-It enables you to accomodate any possible future feature requests.
+It enables you to accommodate any possible future feature requests.

 **What is the trade-off for this flexibility?** The queries we perform when transferring tokens from one user to another will be more complex.
 Instead of simply updating the respective balances,